IBM/aspera-cli/docs/README.erb.md

 If you want to test with Aspera on Cloud, jump to section: [Wizard](#configuration-using-wizard).

-To test with Aspera demo transfer server, setup the environment and then test:
+To test with Aspera demo transfer server, set up the environment and then test:

 ```bash
 <%=cmd%> config initdemo